EberlyODL/heympbook/alpha_and_gamma_radiation.md

 Let us summarize:

-1. The nucleus is an energy well.
-The source of this energy is the nuclear force which is stronger than the electric repulsion between the protons, but it is very short range.
+1. The nucleus is a potential energy well.
+The source of this energy is the attractive nuclear force which is stronger than the electric repulsion between the protons, but it is very short range.
-2. Each nucleus has some average binding energy.
+2. Each nucleus has some average binding energy (potential energy).
 Helium is unusually stable and so protons and neutrons like to group themselves in bunches of four (alpha particles or helium nuclei) inside the nucleus.
 3. The most stable atom is iron.
 Atoms below iron would like to grab some alpha particles, but this is very rare.
 Atoms bigger than iron can eject an alpha particle to become more stable.
-4. Alpha particles are stuck inside the potential well (see Fig. "Alpha Radiation") but sometimes they can randomly get out of the nucleus - lets see how that happens.
+4. Alpha particles are stuck inside the potential well (see Fig. "Alpha Radiation") but sometimes they can randomly get out of the nucleus - lets look at when that happens.

-> The ultimate mechanism for alpha radiation relies on quantum tunneling which we will not cover in this class— <a href="https://www.youtube.com/watch?v=cTodS8hkSDg" target="_blank">look here</a> if you want to learn more about it.
+> Because the total energy of the alpha particles is less than what you need to be able to get out of the potential energy well, the ultimate mechanism for alpha radiation relies on quantum tunneling which we will not cover in this class— <a href="https://www.youtube.com/watch?v=cTodS8hkSDg" target="_blank">look here</a> if you want to learn more about it.

 [ciscode|rev=1|tool=elmsmedia|item=826|entity_type=node|render=display_mode|display_mode=image]

 ## Polonium PO 84

 Let us look at an example.
 Polonium is a highly radioactive element discovered by Marie and Pierre Curie.
 Its atomic number is 84 (this means it has 84 protons).
 There are no stable isotopes of Polonium.
 For every number of neutrons, polonium is highly radioactive and will mostly want to undergo alpha decay.

 > A reminder.
 The number of protons inside the nucleus differentiates different elements.
 8 protons is oxygen while 7 protons is nitrogen, etc. For any given number of protons, we can have different number of neutrons (different *isotopes*).
 Oxygen 16 is oxygen with 8 neutrons (for a total of 16), the most common version of oxygen.
 Oxygen 17 is an isotope of oxygen with 8 protons and 9 neutrons, it is stable.
 Wikipedia always gives the list of all stable isotope for each elements, just look up oxygen and see the properties on the right.

 For example, polonium 208 (84 protons and 124 neutrons) is unstable, it is radioactive.
 It will after some time emits an alpha particle and becomes lead Pb 204 which is very stable.
 Note that the total number of nuclei dropped by four (208 -> 204) and that polonium (element 84) became lead (element 82) (so two less protons).
 See the
 <a href="http://www.webelements.com" target="_blank">table of elements</a> to check for yourself.

 >Marie Curie spend her life studying radioactive materials and she won a Nobel prize in physics _and_ chemistry in recognition of her work.
 (Very, very few people have ever done that.)
 Unfortunately, she died of cancer.
 Her lab notebook and other furniture from her lab, are being kept in Paris but they cannot be seen by the public because they are too radioactive and unsafe still to this day!